LeeHounshell/BatBot/robot/README.md

 Everything should boot.
 Welcome to BatBot.

-Use the files 'jetson_nano/requirements.txt' and 'jetson_nano/packages.txt' to install software dependencies.
-The readme under jetson_nano tells you how to do that.

 Use the 'Settings' program on the Jetson Nano to setup wifi and bluetooth.
 Use Bluetooth to pair the Jetson Nano and your phone.
 Build and install Synergy so you don't need a keyboard and mouse attached to the Nano.